Oakley station (California)

-Oakley station is a planned station that will be a stop on Amtrak California's Gold Runner service.
-It is located near Main Street between O'Hara Avenue and 2nd Street.
-The station was partially funded by a 2018 grant from California's Transit and Intercity Rail Capital Program.
-Construction was expected to be completed by 2022.
-By March 2023, the station was expected to open in the third quarter of 2024, replacing Antioch–Pittsburg station.
-As of July 2025, ground breaking on construction of the platform is expected to start in the first quarter of 2026.
+Oakley station is a planned Amtrak California Gold Runner station in Oakley, located near Main Street between O'Hara Avenue and Second Street.
+Oakley station is expected to replace the Antioch–Pittsburg station.
+The project was partially funded by a 2018 grant from California's Transit and Intercity Rail Capital Program.

+The station was originally expected to open in 2022, but the project was subsequently delayed.
+As of August 2026, an invitation for bids was expected in summer 2026, with construction scheduled to begin in winter 2026–27 and the station expected to open in fall 2027.